 Why Is My Colour Bleeding?

-Semi-permanent dye is designed to wash out and in the right conditions; this can be quite easily done.
+Semi-permanent hair dye is designed to gradually wash out, however, there are some certain conditions that can allow this to happen quicker than expected.
 These specific dyes do not harm the hair's cuticle as they only create a layer of colour on the strands rather than driving the pigment directly into the hair's shaft, so you may experience some colour bleeding.

 If you find that the colour is excessively bleeding more than expected, there are a few things that could be contributing to this: